Awards and Scholarships

 Beth K. Fields Award

-The Beth K. Fields Award is designed to recognize someone who continually goes above and beyond the call of duty in both their advancement profession and CASE Kentucky.
+The Beth K. Fields Award recognizes the individual who continually goes above and beyond the call of duty in both their advancement profession and CASE Kentucky.
 Learn more.

 Bill Franklin Volunteer of the Year Award